ahirsharan/fileShare/README.md

 # Live Website: [https://ahirsharan.github.io/fileTransfer/](https://ahirsharan.github.io/fileTransfer/)

 This repository contains the backend code for the fileShare application.

-It has been deployed on heroku.
+It has been deployed on Heroku.

 ![alt-text](https://i.ibb.co/rwfLcvK/up1.jpg)